Alert

 • Contact the worker to confirm the approval for opioids.

-• Send the worker the opioid long-term prescription approval letter with the treatment recommendations, and, if appropriate, a service provider custom letter to the pharmacy dispensing the medication.
+• Send the worker the opioid long-term prescription approval letter with the treatment recommendations, and, if appropriate, a Service Provider Custom letter to the pharmacy dispensing the medication.
 Include the dosage, frequency and time frame in the letter.

 • Send the claim to a case assistant for ongoing monitoring only if no other decision making is required.